On the Spectrum of Nonstandard Dedekind Rings: Riemann-Zariski Space and Valuation Spectrum

 \end{example}

 Next, we show that $RZ(L)$ is strictly larger than $RZ(L,B)$.
 The {\em internal} valuations of $L$ correspond to internal maximal ideals of $B$ and are therefore centered in $B$.
-But there are exist {\em external} valuations of $L$ that are not centered in $B$.
+But there exist {\em external} valuations on $L$ that are not centered in $B$.
 Such valuations can be defined using Archimedean absolute values.
-The construction is similar to a generization.
+The construction is similar to a generization, but the underlying absolute values is not a valuation.

 \begin{prop} Let $L$ be an internal number field and suppose $|\ | : L \rightarrow \nsr$ is an internal Archimedean absolute value.
 Let $U$ be a convex subgroup of $\nsr$ which contains the finite hyperreal numbers $\fin(\nsr)$.
 Define the map $v: L^{\times} \rightarrow \nsr/U$ by setting $v(x) \equiv - \log|x| \mod U$.
 Then $v$ is a valuation. \end{prop}